 What are the most beautiful villages in the Cotswolds?

-Bibury’s Arlington Row — a terrace of 14th-century weavers’ cottages reflected in the River Coln — is perhaps the most photographed scene in the English countryside.
+Bibury’s Arlington Row — a terrace of stone cottages built around 1380 as a wool store and converted into weavers’ homes in the 17th century, reflected in the River Coln — is perhaps the most photographed scene in the English countryside.
 William Morris called it “the most beautiful village in England.”
 Arrive before 9am or visit in autumn to avoid coach crowds.
-Bourton-on-the-Water, the “Venice of the Cotswolds,” has a series of low stone bridges crossing the River Windrush through the village center, with Birdland and the Cotswolds Motoring Museum nearby.
-Chipping Campden’s curving High Street, lined with honey-stone buildings from the 14th century onward, is arguably the most genuinely medieval streetscape in England and the northern gateway to the Cotswold Way trail.
+Bourton-on-the-Water, the “Venice of the Cotswolds,” has a series of low stone bridges crossing the River Windrush through the village centre, with Birdland and the Cotswold Motoring Museum nearby.
+Chipping Campden’s curving High Street, lined with golden-stone buildings from the 14th century onward, is arguably the most genuinely medieval streetscape in England and the northern gateway to the Cotswold Way.
 Castle Combe, in Wiltshire, has been named “the prettiest village in England” more times than it can count.
-The villages of Upper and Lower Slaughter, near Stow-on-the-Wold, are among the most serene and least commercialized in the entire region.
+The villages of Upper and Lower Slaughter, near Stow-on-the-Wold, are among the most serene and least commercialised in the entire region.

 What market towns in the Cotswolds are worth visiting?

-Cirencester — the “Capital of the Cotswolds” and the second largest city in Roman Britain after London — has a wonderful weekly market and the Corinium Museum, one of the finest Roman museums in England with extraordinary floor mosaics.
-Moreton-in-Marsh has a Tuesday market dating back to the Middle Ages and is the only Cotswolds town with direct rail access from London Paddington (1 hour 40 minutes), making it the most practical base for public transport visitors.
+Cirencester — the “Capital of the Cotswolds” and the second largest town in Roman Britain after Londinium — has a lively weekly market and the Corinium Museum, one of England’s richest Roman collections, with outstanding floor mosaics.
+Moreton-in-Marsh has a Tuesday market dating back to the Middle Ages and the most convenient rail link in the region, with direct trains from London Paddington (1 hour 40 minutes), making it the best base for visitors relying on public transport.
 Tetbury is known for antiques dealers and for Highgrove House — King Charles III’s private residence, with garden tours available April–October (book well ahead).
 Burford, on the River Windrush, has a steeply sloping medieval High Street leading down to a medieval bridge — one of the most atmospheric townscapes in the region.

 How do you walk the Cotswolds and what are the best routes?